 Requirements for being a Fellow: 1)Students must currently be enrolled at an institution in a Western IDeA state (Alaska, Hawaii, Montana, Nevada, New Mexico,Wyoming).
 2) Students must be graduating on or after December 2014.
 Students graduating in May or August 2014 will not be eligible for Fellowships in 2014.

 The following criteria are used by Idaho INBRE when choosing Western INBRE Visiting Fellows.
 These criteria are considered as a ‘whole’, and not necessarily in the order listed.

 1. Interest in biomedical science and research

 2. Academic record, including science classes taken and GPA

 5. Current institution - with consideration given for the research opportunities available to you at that institution

 6. Family educational background

 7. State in which you graduated high school (preference given for those who graduated high school in the Western INBRE region)

 8. Obstacles you have overcome to obtain your education

 ***Western INBRE Fellows are responsible for their own housing and transportation costs for the 10-week fellowship period.
-Idaho INBRE will provide housing, transportation, and meals for the Summer Research Conference, August 4-6, 2014.*****
+Idaho INBRE will provide housing, transportation, and meals for the Idaho Conference on Undergraduate Research at Boise State University, July 30-31, 2014.*****